fotahub/fotahub-device-sdk-esp8266/docs/getting-started/simple.md

 4. Open the integrated terminal (`Terminal > New Terminal`) and build the example by running `make`.

     When you have opted to use the ESP8266 NONOS SDK and ESP8266 toolchain through Docker, `make` must be run inside a Docker container providing the same.
-You can achieve that conveniently by making sure that Docker is running on your machine and invoking the `mind.bat` or `mind.sh` (**M**ake **IN** **D**ocker) script according to your operating system:
+You can achieve that conveniently by making sure that Docker is running on your machine and invoking the `mind.bat`/`mind.sh` (**M**ake **IN** **D**ocker) script according to your operating system:

 **Windows:**
 ```bat